-This Court has stated: "In the past, consistent with the doctrine of finality and 'our expanding appealability jurisprudence,' we have required compliance with the provisions of Rule 54(b), N.D.R.Civ.P., at least when the injunctive features of the order were incidental and 'serve[d] no active purpose."
-Fargo Women's Health Org., 488 N.W.2d at 405-06 (internal citations omitted).
-It continued: "The absence of a Rule 54(b) certification has not, however, kept us from reviewing 'interim relief [which] affects fundamental interests of the litigants."
-Id. at 406 (emphasis added).
-The Preliminary Injunction affects the "fundamental interests" of the State and its citizens and, thus, is reviewable without Rule 54(b) certification.
+The Court usually requires Rule 54(b) certification to review a preliminary injunction when the injunctive features of the order are incidental and serve no active purpose.
+Fargo Women's Health Org., Inc. v.
+Lambs of Christ, 488 N.W.2d 401, 405 (N.D.
+1992).
+"The absence of a Rule 54(b) certification has not, however, kept [the Court] from reviewing 'interim relief [which] affects fundamental interests of the litigants."
+Id. at 406.
+That includes relief that has "significant constitutional underpinnings" for the parties.
+Eberts v.
+Billings County Board of Commissioners, 2005 ND 85, ¶ 6, 695 N.W.2d 691.